hcientist/OnlinePythonTutor/unsupported-features.md

 - Multi-threaded, concurrent, or asynchronous code
   - Python Tutor is only for regular single-threaded execution
 - Anything involving GUI programming or GUI/webpage components
-- Reading data from external files; put all your data in strings when possible
+- Reading data from external files (put all your data in strings when possible)
+- Editing multiple source code files (Python Tutor is *not* a replacement for an IDE)
 - Interfacing with databases, network, filesystem, or other external resources
 - Importing external 3rd-party libraries (try "Python 3.6 with Anaconda (experimental)" if you want to use more libraries)
 - Code that is too large in size.
 Python Tutor isn't meant for running large amounts of code, so shorten your code!